 Whether you’re an experienced or a beginner – Raglan has an abundance of rock climbing routes to choose from.
 What makes this such a great area to go rock climbing is the Waikato Limestone rocks found only here.
 Its unique structure means it’s suitable for all abilities.

 It’s a good idea to book a guided rock climbing tour because you have a fully qualified instructor on hand and know all the equipment is completely safe.
-With Raglan Rock, you can choose top rock climbing (the most popular option), sport climbing, or traditional climbing.
+With Raglan Rock, you can choose real rock climbing (the most popular option), sport climbing, or traditional climbing.
 Prices start from $158 NZD per adult for the top rock climbing tour.
 It’s worth checking their website for the prices of their other tours as they vary.

-Did you know – rock climbing is the fastest growing adventure sport in the world!
+Did you know – rock climbing is the fastest-growing adventure sport in the world?

 12. Swim at the Raglan Footbridge

-Wake yourself up with a refreshing swim in the cold waters off the Raglan Footbridge (also called the Kopua Footbridge) in town.
+Wake yourself up with a refreshing swim in the cold waters of the Raglan Footbridge (also called the Kopua Footbridge) in town.
 Join the local kids (and adults) on a summer evening by jumping from the jumping zone of the bridge.

 In fact, jumping from the Kopua Footbridge is considered a rite of passage for local children.
-The jumping point of the bridge is 4.46 meters high and was actually a lot lower but was re-constructed in 2010.
+The jumping point of the bridge is 4.46 meters (15 feet) high and was actually a lot lower but was re-constructed in 2010.

 If you do decide to brave the jump, be sure to be careful as you must stand on the railings of the bridge to jump in, and this can be slippery!